paulonye/paulonye/README.md

 ## Hi there, I'm Paul -👋

 I am a `Data Engineer` with good experience in `Cloud Computing` and `Building ELT/ETL Pipelines`.
-I love working on end-to-end data projects and building sustainable data pipelines.
+I love working on end-to-end data projects, orchestrating workflows, and building sustainable data pipelines.

 I am well-versed in utilizing `Cloud Computing Resources`.
 I have worked with and know how to utilize `Google Cloud` and `AWS` resources.
 I have a special inkling for spinning up and carrying out my workloads on virtual machines in the Cloud.